Are there wild leopards in the Western Cape of South Africa?

 The Cape Leopard Trust focuses on field studies and research in nature reserves and surrounding land in the Western Cape, using camera traps and GPS collars.
 The Landmark Foundation has collared some 24 leopards as part of its extensive research project in numerous privately owned areas.
 The latter is involved with rescuing leopards and reducing harm where leopards are being persecuted (through gin-traps, poisoning and hunting) and reports 41 cases where leopards have been rescued from death, but 43 cases where leopards have died.

-These conservation organisations also run educational programs to create awareness of the Cape leopard and its plight.
-Both organisations champion leopard conservation through policy change, range expansion and human-wildlife conflict management.
+These conservation organizations also run educational programs to create awareness of the Cape Leopard and its plight.
+Both organizations champion leopard conservation through policy change, range expansion, and human-wildlife conflict management.

 Here's a great video about The Cape Leopard Trust.